Prajjawal-Sharma/Prajjawal-Sharma/README.md

-- 👋 Hi, I’m Prajjawal Sharma.
+##  Hi, I’m Prajjawal Sharma 👋
-- 👀 I’m interested in Blockchain Development.
+- 👀 I’m interested in Blockchain Development and web3
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on DAPPS
 - 📫 How to reach me https://telegram.me/sharmapraj